hoytpr/Helpful_scripts_and_things/Tips-for-running-Trinity-outside-a-VM.md

 "Error, cannot find path to bowtie () or bowtie-build (), which is now needed as part of Chrysalis' read scaffolding step.
 If you should choose to not run bowtie, include the --no_bowtie in your Trinity command."

 4\.
-(Not reccommended) If you feel you must redirect the output from Trinity to a different folder than the STDOUT, the output file must have "trinity" in the outputname to prevent an error, e.g. use "/Applications/Trinity/trinitytest" instead of "/Applications/Trinity/test".
+(Not recommended) If you feel you must redirect the output from Trinity to a different folder than the STDOUT, the output file must have "trinity" in the outputname to prevent an error, e.g. use "/Applications/Trinity/trinitytest" instead of "/Applications/Trinity/test".

 5\.
 The perl scripts (e.g. "analyze_diff_expr.pl") require linux end-of-line handling.
 Any perl script or other file pulled off the server into a Windows GUI, should be reformatted when back on the server using e.g. dos2unix.
 EOL errors may be similar to: